laszlopataki/afr-hello-world/README.md

 # afr-hello-world
-This is a base project for Amazon FreeRTOS
+This is an example project for Amazon FreeRTOS as a submodule

-# Notes:
-- In FreeRTOSConfig.h you can disable/enable FreeRTOS hooks.
--

-# Start a new project
-- Create an empty repo on the version control provider's website
-- Clone the empty repo
-- Copy the following files from `afr-hello-world`
-  - .gitignore
-  - .gitattributes
-  - CMakeLists.txt
-  - src/main.c
-- Add freertos as a submodule
-  - `git submodule add -b release https://github.com/aws/amazon-freertos.git freertos`
-  - `git submodule update --init --recursive`
-  - `git add freertos`
-  - `git commit -m "Update FreeRTOS to a new release"`
+## Install environment
+Follow AWS guide at https://docs.aws.amazon.com/freertos/latest/userguide/getting_started_espressif.html

 ## Create shortcut to `freertos/vendors/espressif/esp-idf`
 1. Open `C:\Users\John\.espressif\esp_idf.json`
 2. Add a new item to `idfInstalled` list as below